clarice-eng7117/apartment-price-prediction/README.md

 - X_train_internal, y_train_internal → For training and cross-validation
 - X_val, y_val → For model selection & hyperparameter tuning.
 - X_test_internal, y_test_internal → For final internal evaluation.

+***Note***
+**To improve model performance, a logarithmic transformation was applied to the target variable (apartment price) during training.
+To evaluate the model on the original price scale, the predictions should be exponentiated before calculating error metrics like RMSE.
+This ensures the RMSE reflects real-world price differences in euros.**